jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 185 Breach of pre-incorporation contract
 In proceedings against a company for breach of a pre-incorporation contract which has been ratified by the company, the court may, on the application of the company, any other party to the proceedings, or of its own motion, make such order for the payment of damages or other relief as the court considers just and equitable, in addition to or in substitution for any order which may be made against the company, against a person by whom the contract was made.

-### 185A Jurisdiction of District Courts
+### 185A Jurisdiction of District Court
-(1) A District Court shall have jurisdiction to exercise any power conferred by sections 182 to 185 in any case where— (a) the occasion for the exercise of the power arises in the course of civil proceedings properly before the court; or (b) the amount of the claim or the value of the property or relief claimed or in issue is not more than $200,000; or (c) the parties agree, in accordance with section 37 of the District Courts Act 1947, that a District Court shall have jurisdiction to determine the proceedings.
+(1) The District Court has jurisdiction to exercise any power conferred by sections 182 to 185 in any case where— (a) the occasion for the exercise of the power arises in the course of civil proceedings properly before the court; or (b) the amount of the claim or the value of the property or relief claimed or in issue is not more than $350,000; or (c) the parties agree, in accordance with section 81 of the District Court Act 2016, that the District Court has jurisdiction to determine the proceedings.
-(2) For the purposes of section 43 of the District Courts Act 1947, an application made to a District Court under any of sections 182 to 185 shall be deemed to be a proceeding.
+(2) For the purposes of sections 86 to 88 of the District Court Act 2016, an application made to the District Court under any of sections 182 to 185 is deemed to be a proceeding.

 **Registered office**